 - If the pastry is still nice and cold, apply a light egg wash then sprinkle with a small amount of granulated sugar.

-- Place the unbaked turnovers in the fridge for 15 minutes while pre-heating the oven to 190C / 374F (no fan).
+- Place the unbaked turnovers in the fridge for 15 minutes while pre-heating the oven to 200C / 400F (no fan).

-- Bake the Pumpkin Turnovers for about 30 minutes or until the top is golden brown and the bottom is evenly baked.
+- Bake the pumpkin turnovers for about 30 minutes or until the top is golden brown and the bottom is evenly baked.
+If the pastry is browning too much, place aluminum foil on top.

 - Let them slightly cool in the baking tray for 5 minutes then move them onto a cooling rack.

-- Serve them fresh.
-Any leftover can be stored at room temperature for 2-3 days.
+- Any leftovers can be stored at room temperature for 2-3 days.

 Notes

-- Be as creative as you like by adding herbs and spices.
+- Feel free to be creative by adding herbs and spices.
 This versatile filling is very easy to customize.

-- Work as quickly with the pastry as you can as over time, when the pastry warms, it will stick and would make it very difficult to handle
+- Work as quickly with the pastry as you can, as over time, when the pastry warms, it will stick, which makes it very difficult to handle.